China–United States relations: Normalization (1979–1989)

-As a consequence of high-level and working-level contacts initiated in 1980, U.S. dialogue with the PRC broadened to cover a wide range of issues, including global and regional strategic problems, political-military questions, including arms control, UN, and other multilateral organization affairs, and international narcotics matters.
+As a consequence of high-level and working-level contacts initiated in 1980, US dialogue with the PRC broadened to cover a wide range of issues, including global and regional strategic problems, political-military questions, including arms control, UN, and other multilateral organization affairs, and international narcotics matters.
 New York City and Beijing became sister cities.

 High-level exchanges continued to be a significant means for developing US–PRC relations in the 1980s.
 President Ronald Reagan and Premier Zhao Ziyang made reciprocal visits in 1984.
 Reagan's visit to Beijing went well, however, a speech he made criticizing the Soviet Union and praising capitalism, democracy, and freedom of religion was not aired on Chinese state television.
 In July 1985, Chinese President Li Xiannian traveled to the US, the first such visit by a PRC head of state.
-Vice President Bush visited the PRC in October 1985 and opened the U.S. Consulate General in Chengdu, the US's fourth consular post in the PRC.
+Vice President Bush visited the PRC in October 1985 and opened the US Consulate General in Chengdu, the US's fourth consular post in the PRC.
 Further exchanges of cabinet-level officials occurred between 1985 and 1989, capped by President Bush's visit to Beijing in February 1989.